idempiere/idempiere.github.io/docs/introduction.md

 The purpose of this site is to help you learn, configure, enhance, deploy, scale and support an iDempiere instance and the iDempiere community as a whole.

 There are two sources of iDempiere documentation:
-1. This site whose purpose is to offer a guided resource for learning iDempiere.
+1. This site offers a guided resource for learning iDempiere.
-2. [iDempiere wiki](wiki.idempiere.org) whose purpose is to offer a place for general knowledge, comments and community details.
+2. [iDempiere wiki](wiki.idempiere.org) offers a place for general knowledge, comments and community details.

 # iDempiere Introduction